-Competitive Club Sport- competitive clubs play against teams outside of the University of Pittsburgh, usually other collegiate clubs, as part of a structured regional or national league.
-Competitive clubs MUST be part of a National Governing Body.
+Competitive Club Sport - Competitive clubs compete against outside competition, usually other collegiate clubs, as part of a structured regional or national league.
+Competitive clubs MUST be part of a National Governing Body or Association.
 Many competitive clubs have coaches, travel and play off-campus, and conduct regularly scheduled practices.
-Competitive club sports also typically involve a greater financial commitment and time commitment for practices/competitions and season length.
+Competitive club sports also typically involve a greater financial commitment and time commitment, both in number of days per week and a longer period for the season.